By Jessianna Saville, Renal Dietitian

 Additives

 What is added to coffee can often be more of a problem than the coffee itself.
-For example, an 8 oz. cup of cafe latte, made without flavored syrup, rolls in at 183 mg of phosphorus and a whopping 328 mg of potassium (4).
+For example, an 8 oz. cup of cafe latte, made without flavored syrup, rolls in at 183 mg of phosphorus and a whopping 328 mg of potassium4.
 Creamers can also be a problem.
 Manufacturers add chemical phosphates to coffee creamers.
 These chemical phosphates are easily absorbed by the body and should be limited for anyone with kidney disease.

 Your Fluid Intake

-restricted fluid diet, you should include drinking coffee in your daily allowance.
+Coffee counts as fluid.
+If you are on a restricted fluid diet, you should include drinking coffee in your daily allowance.

 In summary, coffee is an acceptable beverage for kidney disease.
 If consumed in moderation it poses little risk for those with kidney disease.
 Additives to coffee such as milk and many creamers increase the potassium and phosphorus content of coffee.
 Individuals with questions about their coffee intake should talk to a registered dietitian or physician about how much is appropriate for them.